marcusgia2505/LIONESS_doc/docs/010_basic.rst

 Compile and test
 ----------------

 Your experiment is now ready for testing.
-In the horizontal bar on the top of your screen, click *compile and test* and :ref:`compile_and_test`.
+In the horizontal bar on the top of your screen, click :ref:`compile and test <compile_and_test>`.
 LIONESS Lab will compile your experiment and will open the :ref:`control_panel` of your experiment in a new tab.

 Control panel
 --------------

-In the control panel, you can start testing your experiment by switching on the :ref:`control_panel__test_mode` and start a :ref:`test player <control_panel__test_mode>`.
+In the control panel, you can start testing your experiment by switching on the :ref:`test mode <control_panel__test_mode>` and start a :ref:`test player <control_panel__test_mode>`.
 A new tab will open with the experimental pages you defined.
-If needed, you can start a second test player (e.g. to play in a group after being matched in the :ref:`lobby`).
+If needed, you can start a second test player (e.g. to play in a group after being matched in the :ref:`lobby <lobby>`).